pedromassango/movies_app/README.md

 1. All the requirements are met.
 2. It is possible to remove items from favorites by swiping from right-to-left in the favorites tab.
+3. It is possible to open the action menu in movie details page by scrolling the content.
+Note: Animation is not perfect yet.
 3. I've done so many things to demonstrate the DDD architecture since the time is limited, I was not able to meet all the requirements.